-- Each Stand-up Physical Diagnoses (3-Track, 4-Track, & Slider) assessment group will have a maximum of six candidates and one examiner. - Each Bi-Ski & Mono-Ski assessment group will have a maximum of six candidates and one examiner. - Each Cognitive & Visually Impaired assessment group will have a maximum of six candidates and one examiner.
+- Each Stand-up Physical Diagnoses (3-Track, 4-Track, & Slider) assessment group will have a maximum of six candidates and one examiner. - Each Bi-Ski & Mono-Ski assessment group will have a maximum of six candidates and one examiner. - Each Cognitive & Visually Impaired assessment group will have a maximum of eight candidates and one examiner. - When possible, a second examiner may participate in the assessment.